wsw70/dly/README.md

 ## Installation

-The binary `dsy.exe` (or the relevant one for your OS) attempts to read a configuration file located in `.config/dly/dly.yml` in your home directory.
+The binary `dly.exe` (or the relevant one for your OS) attempts to read a configuration file located in `.config/dly/dly.yml` in your home directory.
 It will try hard to find said home directory and will abort if this is not possible.
 Should you encounter such a case, please open a bug report (a Github Issue).

 If the configuration file is not found, a minimal empty one will be created. **It is not yet functional as it**, you need to edit it to add your Logseq daily notes folder (I could automate that if I knew how).